ostanton/DiabolicalDelegates/README.md

 ## How to use

-There are currently four classes:
+There are currently 5 classes:
 - Delegate
 - MemberDelegate
+- FunctorDelegate
 - Event
 - MultiEvent